Why won’t Twitter suspend Iran’s Supreme Leader after threatening tweet?

 — Chrystia Freeland (@cafreeland) June 4, 2018

 Twitter’s rules dictate: “You may not make specific threats of violence or wish for the serious physical harm, death, or disease of an individual or group of people.”
-And yet, when the tweet was reported to Twitter management, the response was, “there was no violation of the Twitter Rules against abusive behavior.”
+And yet, when the tweet was reported to Twitter management, the reply was, “there was no violation of the Twitter Rules against abusive behavior.”

 In response to a request for comment, a Twitter rep directed Fast Company to its policy on world leaders, specifically the passage: “Blocking a world leader from Twitter or removing their controversial Tweets would hide important information people should be able to see and debate.”
 It’s a policy that has been fiercely debated, with critics believing such uncensored free speech could have lasting, damaging consequences.